okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 ## Set up your Okta org for social Identity Providers

 This section describes how to set up your org to use Facebook as an Identity Provider.
-This use case requires the following setup:
+These use cases require the following setup:

 **Widget**